bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/more_arguments_needed.md

 TypeError: More arguments needed
 ================================

-The JavaScript exception “more arguments needed” occurs when there is an error with how a function is called.
+The JavaScript exception "more arguments needed” occurs when there is an error with how a function is called.
 More arguments need to be provided.

 Message
 -------